arrowpace2007/reelstack_light/replit.md

 ## Recent Changes
 - **2024-11-08**: Imported from GitHub and configured for Replit environment
   - Changed server port from 3000 to 5000 for Replit compatibility
+  - Added `allowedHosts: ['all']` to vite.config.ts to allow Replit proxy access
-  - Configured HMR (Hot Module Reload) for proper proxying
+  - Configured HMR (Hot Module Reload) for proper proxying (WSS on port 443)
   - Added .env.local file for GEMINI_API_KEY configuration
+  - Updated .gitignore to exclude environment files
-  - Set up development workflow
+  - Set up development workflow and deployment configuration

 ## Project Architecture